SOUTH DAKOTA

 Who is eligible for Medicaid in South Dakota?

-As South Dakota expanded its Medicaid coverage, starting July 1, 2023, nearly all adults with incomes up to 138% of the federal poverty level will qualify for Medicaid.
+As South Dakota expanded its Medicaid coverage, nearly all adults ages 19—64 and pregnant women with incomes up to 138% of the federal poverty level may now gain coverage.

 |---|---|---|---|